philonor/mailmason-wiki/Usage.md

 ### Send All the Emails

-This will send a copy of each email in the `/emails` folder to your testing address.
+This will send a copy of each email in the `/emails` folder to your personal address.

 **Important:** If you have a lot of templates, this will send a lot of emails to your personal address.
 Use it wisely.